A new order to combat anti-social behaviour in the city centre will see fines handed out from Monday 15 May.

 The PSPO was formally introduced on 1 April however during the first six weeks PES officers have been speaking to members of the public, informing them about the order.
 New signs have also been erected throughout the city centre letting people know they are in the area covered by the PSPO.

-From Monday enforcement begins which will see anyone caught breaching the order facing an £80 fixed penalty notice (FPNs).
-All FPNs have an early repayment option of £60 if paid within seven days.
+From Monday enforcement begins which will see anyone caught breaching the order facing a fixed penalty notice (FPNs).

 Under the city centre PSPO offences include littering, spitting, begging and unauthorised cycling along Bridge Street are prohibited.